gdt050579/AppCUI-rs/docs/chapter-3/event_loop.md

 where the attribute `events` has the following form:
 * `events=EventTrait-1 + EventTrait-2 + EventTrait-3 + ...
 EventTrait-n`

-and an event trait can be one of the following
+and an `event trait` can be one of the following:
 * WindowEvents
 * ButtonEvents
 * CheckBoxEvents